-- The Assessment Calendar (PDF) provides important dates throughout the fiscal year.
+- Please view The Assessment Calendar (PDF) as it provides important dates throughout the fiscal year.

 - The South Middlesex Registry of Deeds is the guardian of all deeds for the Town of Lexington.
 You may obtain a copy of your deed through the MA Registry of Deeds.